-Since all the emails are captured by Mailtrap, does it mean they can be viewed only via its interface?
+Can emails captured by Mailtrap only be viewed via its interface?

 You should not necessarily stick to our web interface.
-Instead, you can forward every single email to your mailbox or your teammates' ones.
-You can even enable automatic forwarding and Mailtrap will act as a proxy between your application and your e-mail client.
-In this case, you definitely won't miss important messages from the QA environment, i.e. exception notifications.
+Instead, you can forward every single email to your or a teammates' mailbox.
+You can even enable automatic forwarding and Mailtrap will act as a proxy between your application and your email client.
+In this case, you can be sure you won't miss important messages from the QA environment, like exception notifications.

 How does Mailtrap render emails?

 Mailtrap renders emails in the same way browsers do, which means no additional stylesheet or CSS reset is applied by default.

 What does Mailtrap do with <style> tag?

 Mailtrap doesn't rip the style tag out of the email templates.

 What does Mailtrap do with <script> tag?

 For enhanced security, Mailtrap removes all <script> tags from HTML.